BCoC Banners 2020_best 4 cup coffee maker image

 Things to Consider When Buying a Small Coffee Maker

-Buying a small coffee maker can be tempting, especially if these would come on big sales and discounts.
-Yet, before you dive-in to purchase, there are things to consider to make sure you get the best value you deserve.
+Buying a small coffee maker can be tempting, especially if it would come from big sales and discounts.
+Yet, before you dive in to purchase, there are things to consider to make sure you get the best value you deserve.

 Cup Size

-When it comes to the standard cup size of 4 or 5 cups coffee maker, you have to understand that it doesn’t follow the 8 ounces cup size, instead, it brews coffee to be served at 5 oz per cup (which is half of your regular dose of coffee).
+When it comes to the standard cup size of a 4 or 5-cup coffee maker, you have to understand that it doesn’t follow the 8 ounces cup size, instead, it brews coffee to be served at 5 oz per cup (which is half of your regular dose of coffee).
 If such serving sizes are enough to satisfy the coffee cravings of your household, then a 4 or 5-cup coffee maker is the right appliance for you.
-Yet, if you’re looking for a coffee maker with a bigger capacity, might as well check out our awesome list of the best coffee makers here.
+Yet, if you’re looking for a coffee maker with a bigger capacity, then you’d want to consider other coffee makers.

 Coffee Maker Size